quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part14_6.9_Code_Listin.md

 ---

 #### Bisection Method Implementation
 Background context: The bisection method is a root-finding algorithm that repeatedly bisects an interval and then selects a subinterval in which a root must lie for further processing.
-It is particularly useful when you have a continuous function over a closed interval \([a, b]\) where the function changes sign.
+It is particularly useful when you have a continuous function over a closed interval $[a, b]$ where the function changes sign.

 :p What does the Bisection Method do?
 ??x
 The Bisection method repeatedly divides an interval into two halves and selects one half that contains the root based on the sign of the function at the endpoints.
-If \(f(a) \cdot f(b) < 0\), then there is a root in \([a, b]\).
+If $f(a) \cdot f(b) < 0 $, then there is a root in $[a, b]$.

 Code example:
 ```python